 In the lower years of Secondary school – Grade 6, Form I, Form II – pupils follow a broad-based, bilingual English –Spanish curriculum with French as a third language.

 In Grade 6 and Form I Science is a general course, which is skills-based with the objective of ensuring that girls are competent in applying the Scientific method.
-In Form II students start the IGCSE course, taught as separate classes – Biology, Chemistry, Physics (between which they rotate during the course of the year).
+In Form II students start the IGCSE course, taught as separate classes – Biology, Chemistry, Physics.

-Geography and Geografía del Perú are taught in combined courses while History and Historia del Perú are taught separately.
-The curriculum of these three lower years is completed with Information Technology, Religion, Art, Personal and Social Education, Music, P.E., Games and Drama.
+Students in Grade 6, Form I and Form II have three social studies courses: Geography, History and Historia del Perú which are taught separately.
+The curriculum of these three lower years is completed with Information Technology, Computer Science, Religion, Art, Personal and Social Education, Music, P.E., Games and Drama.

 Forms III and IV

-Pupils may choose up to 4 optional courses from the following: French, Italian, Mandarin, Geography, History, Economics, Art, Drama, P.E, Computer Science and Music.
+Pupils may choose up to 3 optional courses from the following: French, Italian, Mandarin Chinese, Geography, History, Economics, Art & Design, Drama, P.E, Computer Science, Information Technology and Music.
 Two non-IGCSE courses are also offered: Child Development and History of Art.
-Depending on her choices a pupil can take up to 11 IGCSE courses.
+Depending on her choices a pupil can take up to 9 IGCSE courses.